NC State Diversity Units and Terms

 equal opportunity – providing access to education, employment, housing and other areas of society in a way that is not discriminating against people because of their age, color, disability, gender identity, genetic information, national origin, race, religion, sex (including pregnancy), sexual orientation or veteran status.

-equity – The phrase “equity in higher education” refers to creating opportunities for equal access and success in higher education among historically underrepresented student populations, such as students of color, low-income students and first-generation college students.
+equity – The phrase “equity in higher education” refers to creating opportunities for equal access and success in higher education among historically underrepresented populations, such as limited resource, international and/or first-generation college students, as well as limited resource or limited english proficiency employees, to name a few.

 ethnicity – status of belonging to a social group that has a common national or cultural traditions.